JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Building Semantically-Enhanced Codecs

 \subsubsection{A Three-Phase Training Scheme}

-To have \(d_s\) successfully learn how to synthesize visuals from semantics, one may begin with training it to minimize only the GAN loss \(L_\text{GAN}\) in Eq.~\ref{sem_CGAN_loss} with \(d_s\) acting as the generator.
-Once \(d_s\) has been trained, all learnable components should be jointly optimized with respect to a weighted sum of the aforementioned GAN loss and another distortion loss \(L_\text{dist}\) such that \(\tilde{\mathbf{x}}\) will be close to \(\mathbf{x}\).
-The combination of the distortion loss \(L_\text{dist}\) and the GAN loss \(L_\text{GAN}\) stabilizes training since the former can be interpreted as a prior that prevents GAN from mode collapse~\cite{agustsson2019generative}.
-Some valid choices for \(L_\text{dist}\) include the \(L^1\) loss, PSNR, or MS-SSIM~\cite{wang2003multiscale}.
-Finally, to mitigate the issue that GAN loss usually dominates distortion loss, leading to hallucination artifacts~\cite{agustsson2019generative}, we jointly optimize all networks with respect to \(L_\text{dist}\) only.
-We summarize the three training phases below, in which we ignore the rate term for simplicity. \begin{itemize}[label=$\bullet$] \itemsep{0em} \item Phase 1: Train \(d_s\) to minimize \(L_\text{GAN}\) in Eq.~\ref{sem_CGAN_loss} with \(d_s\) being the generator therein. \item Phase 2: Train \(s\), \(F\) (and \(c\), if applicable) to minimize \(\lambda L_\text{GAN} + L_\text{dist}\) for some \(\lambda > 0\); \item Phase 3: Train \(s\), \(F\) (and \(c\), if applicable) to minimize \(L_\text{dist}\). \end{itemize}
+\ch{To have \(F\) successfully learn how to synthesize visuals from a combination of semantics and visuals, one may begin with training it to minimize the GAN loss \(L_\text{GAN}\) \chh{supplemented with the VGG loss \(L_\text{VGG}\) and the feature matching loss \(L_\text{FM}\)}, which represents optimizing perceptual quality.
+Once \(F\) is capable of generating reasonably realistic visual content, it should then be optimized with respect to a weighted sum of the above loss terms and another distortion loss directly on the reconstructed pixels \(L_\text{dist}\) such that \(\tilde{\mathbf{x}}\) will be close to \(\mathbf{x}\).
+In addition, the combination of the distortion loss \(L_\text{dist}\) and the GAN loss \(L_\text{GAN}\) stabilizes training since the former can be interpreted as a prior that prevents GAN from mode collapse~\cite{agustsson2019generative}.
+Finally, to mitigate the issue that GAN loss usually dominates distortion loss when used together, leading to hallucination artifacts (indicating that the model is overly optimizing perception)~\cite{agustsson2019generative}, we finish training by optimizing \(F\) with respect to \(L_\text{dist}\) only. \chh{We later show that training for three stages guides the model to produce better joint perception-distortion quality than training for just the first two.
+The latter option, as we have observed, led to models that heavily emphasize on perceptual quality but ignore distortion despite careful weighting of the GAN and the distortion loss terms during training.} If \(c\) is implemented as a learned codec, it should be jointly optimized with \(F\) during training.}